Frequently Asked Questions

 2. Noise reduction

-3. Security Reasons
+3. Security

-4. Increased curb appeal
+4. Curb appeal

 Home invasions often happen through the garage door.
 Older wooden garage doors are easier to gain access into your home compared to the newer, steel garage doors.
 Experienced thieves know when they see older doors they stand a good chance of being able to get into your home.